PTSD compensation

 What if I face retaliation for making a claim, especially from an employer?

-Retaliatory actions are not only unethical but also unlawful.
-The law protects those who seek compensation for genuine grievances.
-If any form of retaliation, like demotion, dismissal, or hostility at work, happens after launching a PTSD claim, you should document the incidents and notify your legal representative immediately.
+Facing retaliation after filing a PTSD compensation claim is not only unethical but also unlawful.
+Employment law protects individuals who seek compensation for PTSD caused by workplace incidents or trauma.
+If you experience retaliation at work, such as demotion, dismissal, harassment or hostility, you should document the incidents and notify your legal representative immediately.
 Such actions can further strengthen your claim and could lead to additional claims against the retaliating party.
+If this is something you are experiencing, contact us for a confidential chat about your situation.

 What are the types of personal injury claims?